Lindzsy/curriculum/phase1/command-line-arguments-homework.md

 ----------

 Don't worry about order of operations on this one, we'll say that each operation applies in the order that it was provided.
+Spend a few minutes noticing patterns in the arguments before you try thinking through this one.

 ```